Our academy always wants to work together with parents and carers to make sure that every pupil can achieve excellence in all that they do.

 Visitors to the academy

-All external visitors who are meeting with students must have a current, enhanced DBS certificate.
-External agencies will be asked to provide the academy with the name of the person(s), together with their DBS certificate number and issue date before meeting with students.
-No visitor will be allowed to meet with a student alone unless we have verification of documentation.
+Sometimes we have visitors into the academy who speak to our pupils.
+All external visitors who are meeting with pupils must have a current, enhanced DBS certificate.
+External agencies will be asked to provide the academy with the name of the person(s), together with their DBS certificate number and issue date before meeting with pupils.
+No visitor will be allowed to meet with a pupil alone unless we have verification of documentation.

 Accessing help & support

-During term time we are on hand to offer students and their families a high level of support.
-If you need to seek advice about your child, you should contact their Form Tutor or Head of Year.
+During term time we are on hand to offer pupils and their families a high level of support.
+If you need to seek advice about your child, you should contact their Form Tutor or Pastoral Manager in the first instance.
 They will then advise on what to do next and may refer the matter to someone else.
 Further details are outlined in our Safeguarding leaflet.

 During evenings, weekends and holiday times, anyone with concerns should contact the organisations below: